BTCDecoded/blvm-docs/src/protocol/network-protocol.md

 **Modes**: `tcp_only` (default, Bitcoin compatible), `iroh_only` (experimental), `hybrid` (both simultaneously)

-The **protocol adapter** serializes between consensus-proof `NetworkMessage` types and transport-specific wire formats.
+The **protocol adapter** serializes between blvm-consensus `NetworkMessage` types and transport-specific wire formats.
 The **message bridge** processes messages and generates responses.
 Default is TCP-only; enable Iroh via `iroh` feature flag.

 ## See Also